Honorary Citizens of Bangladesh

 Amartya Sen in Bangladesh

 During his three-day stay in Bangladesh, Dr. Sen visited St. Gregory’s High School, where he spent a few years, where the old boys gathered to see the most famous alumni.
-Sen was accorded a civic reception at the Balda Garden in downtown Dhaka where Rabindranath Tagore was similarly honored after he won the Nobel.
-Dr. Sen delivered a keynote speech at an international conference, a public lecture open to guests, visited Muktijoddah Jadughar (Liberation War Museum), and his childhood home at Wari.
+Sen was accorded a civic reception at the Balda Garden in downtown Dhaka, where Rabindranath Tagore was similarly honored after he won the Nobel.
+Dr. Sen delivered a keynote speech at an international conference, a public lecture open to guests, and visited Muktijoddah Jadughar (Liberation War Museum), and his childhood home in Wari.

-Prime Minister Sheikh Hasina handed over the certificate of honorary citizenship to the world-renowned economist at a simple ceremony at Ganabhaban.
-She also handed over a Bangladesh passport to the visiting Bengali scholar, Amartya Sen, saying: “You are ours.”
-While receiving the citizenship and passport, the being Nobel Prize winner said: “I am overwhelmed by the honor.
+Prime Minister Sheikh Hasina handed the certificate of honorary citizenship to the world-renowned economist at a simple ceremony at Ganabhaban.
+She also gave a Bangladesh passport to the visiting Bengali scholar, Amartya Sen, saying: “You are ours.”
+While receiving the citizenship and passport, the Nobel Prize winner said: “I am overwhelmed by the honor.
 I am happy to return to Bangladesh.”

-The honor was a symbolic gesture such as this could have a practical value by increasing his desire to visit Bangladesh more often.
+The honor was a symbolic gesture, which could have a practical value by increasing his desire to visit Bangladesh more often.

 Edric Baker